 There have been various issues discussed during the week.

-Some issues with regards to 3GPP SL-U technology were discusses.
+Some issues with regards to 3GPP SL-U technology were discussed.

-Coex SC chair: This is my last meeting as chair and I hope a new chair can be found to continue this work.
+Coex SC chair: This is my last meeting as chair, and I hope a new chair can be found to continue this work.

 Chair: Thank you for all your work over the years chairing this group.